Do I need an export licence?

-If you are collaborating with any party in the United States or if you are planning to use goods, technology or software that have been imported or transferred to you from the US, your project may be subject to US Export Controls.
+If you are collaborating with any party in the United States or if you are planning to use goods, software or technology that originate from or have been transferred to you from the US, your project may be subject to US Export Controls.
 Please see the FAQs page for more information.

-If you are exporting or transferring any controlled items, you must apply for an export licence.
-Even if the items you are exporting are not controlled, you might still need a licence depending on who the recipient is and where they are located.
-Proceed to the next step below.
+If you are exporting (transferring or disclosing) any controlled items, you must apply for an export licence.
+Even if the items you are exporting are not controlled, you might still need a licence depending on who the recipient is, where they are located and the intended end-use of the items.
+Please proceed to the next step below.

 3. Who is the recipient of the items?

-If you answer yes to any of the following questions, you need to apply for a licence even if the item is not listed as a “controlled” item:
+If you answer “yes” to any of the following questions, it is advisable to apply for a licence even if the item is not listed as a “controlled” item:

-- Do you know, or have any reason to suspect, that the exported item may support the design, development, production, stockpiling or use of a weapon, espcially nuclear, chemical and biological weapons?
+- Do you know, or have any reason to suspect, that the exported item may support the design, development, production, stockpiling or use of a weapon, especially nuclear, chemical and biological weapons?

 - Does the end-user country potentially have a WMD or missile programme?

-- Are these goods that could be used in the development in any part of WMD infrastructure?
+- Could the goods, software or technology be used in any part of WMD development or delivery infrastructure?

 - Is the end user, importer, or any third parties to the transaction known to be of concern?

 - Are you uncertain about the precise identity or circumstances of the end user?